Links

 Journalism and the public understanding of science

-, where with some of my lab we showed school children how to extract DNA from strawberries (e-mail for instructions) or
+At previous festivals with some of my lab we showed school children how to extract DNA from strawberries (e-mail for instructions) or

 diagnose malaria with a mobile phone.
-Also see
+See

 Cambridge Science Centre